-Option Description

-Specify the location of the event log queue, used by both pmmasterd and pmlogsrvd.
+Option Description Specify the location of the event log queue, used by both pmmasterd and pmlogsrvd.
 This option is only used to determine whether the pmlogsrvd service is currently running.
+F For more usage information for a specific command, run:

-For more usage information for a specific command, run: pmlogadm help <command>
+For more usage information for a specific command, run:

+pmlogadm help <command>